architect-examples/arc-workshop/src/shared/md/02-intro-to-web/00-api-gateway.md

 exports.handler = arc.html.get(route)
 ```

-We can just use `console.log` and it will automatically log to CloudWatch for us.
+`console.log` statements automatically log to CloudWatch.
 The `res` function accepts named parameters.
-We're just sending back an `html` in a `String` value for now but it also supports being passed `location`, `Error` and `status`.
+We're just sending back an `html` in a `String` value for now but it also supports being passed other keys, which we will see later: `location`, `status` and `session`.

 Deploy the edited function to staging by running: